V-maryjane/alx-low_level_programming/0x00-hello_world/README.md

-i'm supper happy to start my coding class
+this is my first coding project